com-pas/compas-architecture/TECHNOLOGY.md

 - Developers are available
 - Java is familiar within LFE projects

-## Java build environment - Gradle
+## Java build environment - Maven
-For building the applications we use Gradle.
-Gradle is good suppored in CI/CD.
+For building the applications we use Maven.
+Maven is good supported in CI/CD.

 ## Microservice deployment - Docker
 Microservices are deployed as Linux based Docker container.
 Advantages of deployment in Docker container: